L2jLiga/fastify-decorators/README.md

 ## Repository structure

 - [lib] directory contains library sources
+- [examples] directory contains sample projects
-- [src] directory contains example of usage of this library
+- [src] directory contains application used for testing
 - [test] directory contains tests for library and example

 **NOTE**: give a look also to the [`package.json`] to find out how the scripts are done 😉

 ## How to run example

-1. clone this repository or download
+1. clone or download this repository
+1. install library dependencies by running `yarn install` or `npm install` in root directory
+1. build library by running `yarn build` or `npm run build` in root directory
-1. open terminal in project directory
+1. open terminal in [examples] directory
-1. type `npm install`
+1. type `yarn install` or `npm install`
-1. type `npm run build`
+1. type `yarn build` or `npm run build`
-1. type `npm start`
+1. type `yarn start` or `npm start`

-Example will be available on http://localhost:3000.
-You can check it by GET request to http://localhost:3000/get
+Example will run and show url, routes and documentation (if available).

 ## License